 As Holden noted “Destination Addiction is an attempt to get on with life faster in the hope that we will enjoy our lives better.
 And yet our constant speeding means we frequently run past golden opportunities for grace and betterment.
 We are so harassed by the insecurity of our forward-seeking ego that we have no idea what it means to live by the grace of God.
 We seek, but we do not find.
 If only we could stop a while and let wisdom and grace show us a better way.”

 Holden applies a quote from novelist Henry Miller to his explanation of Destination Addiction.
 According to Miller “One’s destination is never a place but rather a new way of looking at things.”
 Instead of viewing your path with a destination in mind, perhaps you could consider an endless path where your views change as you walk along.

-1. Are you always thinking about what comes next?
+How often are you thinking about what comes next?

-3. Do you always hurry even when you do not need to be?
+How often do you hurry even when you do not need to do so?

-4. Do you always promise that next year you will be less busy?
+How often do you promise yourself next year you will be less busy?